CITE: Evaluating Threats

 To edit a move, follow these steps:

-3. Select the evaluation to be edited and click on the Moves tab.
+- Select the evaluation to edit and click the Moves tab.

-4. Select the move to be edited, and click on the Edit Icon next to the move.
+- Select the move to edit and click Edit next to the move.

-5. Here, users will be prompted the same move's edit component as when adding a new move.
+- The system opens the same edit component used when creating a new move.

-6. After doing all the necessary edits, click Save.
+- After making all necessary edits, click Save.

 Delete a Move